American International Group Inc (AIG) Stock: Analyzing the Market Value - News Heater

 AIG) stock’s latest price update

-The stock price of American International Group Inc (NYSE: AIG) has jumped by 0.36 compared to previous close of 60.87.
-Despite this, the company has seen a gain of 1.73% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-10-06 that Better pricing, product redesigns, technological advancement, high inflation and rate rise are expected to aid multiline insurers like MET, AIG, HIG, EG and MTG.
+The stock price of American International Group Inc (NYSE: AIG) has jumped by 2.49 compared to previous close of 61.09.
+Despite this, the company has seen a gain of 2.49% in its stock price over the last five trading days.
+CNBC Television reported 2023-10-13 that Carter Worth, Worth Charting, joins ‘Fast Money’ traders to discuss the next step in insurance stocks.

 AIG’s Market Performance

-American International Group Inc (AIG) has seen a 1.73% rise in stock performance for the week, with a 2.40% gain in the past month and a 3.98% surge in the past quarter.
-The volatility ratio for the week is 2.38%, and the volatility levels for the past 30 days are at 1.75% for AIG.
-The simple moving average for the past 20 days is 0.32% for AIG’s stock, with a 6.10% simple moving average for the past 200 days.
+American International Group Inc (AIG) has experienced a 2.49% rise in stock performance for the past week, with a 2.34% rise in the past month, and a 5.46% rise in the past quarter.
+The volatility ratio for the week is 1.68%, and the volatility levels for the past 30 days are at 1.82% for AIG.
+The simple moving average for the last 20 days is 2.59% for AIG’s stock, with a simple moving average of 8.83% for the last 200 days.

 Analysts’ Opinion of AIG